 Colombian singer and rapper J Balvin has apologized for the “racist” portrayal of Black women in the music video for his single “Perra.”

 “Perra” translates to “b–ch” in English.
 The video, which was released in September and taken down from YouTube on Oct.
-17, showed Black actors in prosthetics that made them look like dogs and two Black women being walked on a leash by the 36-year-old Reggaeton performer.
+17, showed Black actors in prosthetics that made them look like dogs.
+Two Black women in the video were walked on a leash by the 36-year-old Reggaeton performer.

 In an Instagram live video on Sunday, Balvin apologized in Spanish saying, “I want to offer a thousand apologies to all the people who felt offended, especially women and the Black community.”